Ján Slota: Nováky Power Plant incident

 In 1982 Slota worked in the Nováky Power Plant, where during the demolition of a wooden cooling tower he gave the order to burn it down.
 The flames reached 70 meters and the wind blew the cinders as far away as 500 meters.
 Slota was convicted of threatening public safety and sentenced to one year conditionally.

 Court cases

 Documents detailing Slota's alleged criminal past were published by Markíza, the leading private television station in Slovakia, which resulted in a court case Markíza v Slota.
 Slota has been involved in another court case regarding his alleged criminal past with the newspaper SME.
 He lost the case with Markíza TV, however, he won the case involving SME.

-During the court proceedings Slota said he was proud of assaulting and beating a Hungarian saying "Despite that I gave that Hungarian a black eye, I'm also proud."
+During the court proceedings Slota said he was proud of assaulting and beating a Hungarian saying "I’m also proud of the fact that I gave the Hungarian a black eye."
 (Na to, že som tomu Maďarovi urobil monokel, som tiež hrdý.)